matter-labs/zksync-web-era-docs/docs/api/js/accounts-l1-l2.md

 ## Calling L2 smart contracts from L1

-zkSync provides a way to call `Execute` transaction through L2.
+zkSync provides a way to invoke `Execute` transaction through Ethereum.

 ### Getting the base cost for contract call